tildebyte/ChucK-plugin-for-ST3/README.md

 - While we stil rely on the build script to play chuck files, if you `Build` a shred while another shred is playing, you cannot stop the first shred anymore.
   - Workaround: Open Sublime's Python console and enter `import subprocess` then `subprocess.call(["chuck", "--kill"])`.
 This kills it *with fire*.
 - using `.cap()` will render the rest of the line in white.
 - `//` comments will sometimes cause weird highlighting in the comment itself.
+- Doc Search currently behaves differently under firefox and webkit (chrome, safari..etc).
+This has to do with these browsers not implementing `url#section` the same way.
+This issue is compounded by the ChucK docs using inconsistent rules for named ids.
+More about this topic [here] [12]

 ## Authors